Jack Ryan: Ghost War

-An untitled Jack Ryan film is an upcoming American political action thriller film directed by Andrew Bernstein and written by Aaron Rabin and John Krasinski, based on a story by Krasinski and Noah Oppenheim.
+Jack Ryan: Ghost War (also known as Tom Clancy's Jack Ryan: Ghost War) is a 2026 American political action thriller film directed by Andrew Bernstein and written by Aaron Rabin and John Krasinski, based on a story by Krasinski and Noah Oppenheim.
 It is the sixth film and third reboot in the Jack Ryan series.
-Produced by Paramount Pictures, Skydance Media, and Sunday Night Productions, and distributed by Amazon MGM Studios through Metro-Goldwyn-Mayer, it is based on characters from the fictional Ryanverse created by Tom Clancy and a continuation of the Amazon Prime Video television series Jack Ryan.
-The film stars Krasinski who is also co-producing, alongside Wendell Pierce, Michael Kelly, and Sienna Miller.
+Produced by Paramount Pictures and Sunday Night Productions and distributed by Amazon MGM Studios, it is based on characters from the fictional Ryanverse created by Tom Clancy and a continuation of the Amazon Prime Video television series Jack Ryan (2018–2023).
+The film stars Krasinski reprising his role as Jack Ryan, alongside Wendell Pierce, Michael Kelly, Max Beesley, JJ Feild, Douglas Hodge, with Betty Gabriel and Sienna Miller.